zvasicek/TinyverseGP/README.md

-*Unstable testing branch used for the integration of hyperparameter optimisation (HPO) and automated machine learning (AutoML).*

 # TinyverseGP: Minimalistic implementations of different representations for Genetic Programming

 TinyverseGP is a collection of minimalistic implementations of different representations for Genetic Programming.
 The goal is to provide a simple and easy-to-understand codebase with the following goals in mind: